Attacking the Lord

 Scripture does not teach that there are multiple ways to achieving the goal of eternal life.
 Every human who has or will ever exist, be they Jews or Gentiles, will eventually have to kneel before and acknowledge that Jesus is the Messiah (Philippians 2:9 - 11).
 The belief that heaven is our eternal reward is tackled in another article on this site.
 Suffice to say, any person who willfully and knowingly rejects the Lord as their personal Savior will not live into eternity.

-The key to understanding the fate of these people (and countless others) is that God's plan of salvation has three, not one, major parts.
+The key to understanding the fate of the Jews (and countless others) is that God's plan of salvation has three, not one, major parts.
 The first part, which ends when Jesus returns, is the calling of a relatively few number of people.
 These resurrected folks will help Christ rule the earth during the Millennium.

 The second part of the Eternal's salvation plan is the saving of all those who live during Jesus' 1,000 year rule.
 The third part, occurring after the Millennium, is a resurrection of all those, including the Jews, whom God never gave a full chance to understand his truth.
 He will open their minds to understand his words and give them an opportunity to be saved.